Rapid City Journal

 The Rapid City Journal (formerly the Black Hills Journal and the Rapid City Daily Journal) is the daily newspaper of Rapid City, South Dakota.
 As of 2021, it is the largest newspaper in South Dakota by total subscriptions, according to the United States Postal Service Statement of Ownership and the South Dakota Newspaper Association.
 It covers Mount Rushmore, the Black Hills, the Sturgis Motorcycle Rally, and the Pine Ridge Indian Reservation.

-The newspaper also publishes the Sturgis Rally Daily and Compass, which are two special supplements.
-The Sturgis Rally Daily is published during the annual Sturgis Motorcycle Rally, and Compass is the weekly shoppers tab.
+The newspaper also publishes two special supplements: the Sturgis Rally Daily, which is published during the annual Sturgis Motorcycle Rally; and Compass, which is the weekly shoppers tab.